dOrgTech/Ecosystem/proposals/GenDAO/06-Milestone.md

 		- *Bootstrap Solution* = Rep bootstrap app custom styling & parameterization for token lock, bid and snapshot
 		- *On-boarding & Engagement* = Stakeholder on-boarding, proposal priming, user feedback, social media campaign, content creation
 		- *Custom Governance UI* = Customized governance app that can be embedded in the client's own site
-	- Currently testing this out with a few potential clients
 	- This can serve as our plan of attack for attracting DeFi projects to DAOstack
+	- Currently testing this out with a few potential clients ([NecDAO](../NecDAO/DAOify_NecDAO.pdf), Bancor, Totle, Orchid)

 - Develop tailored offering for large institutions (non-profits, NGOs, corporates) to run DAOstack pilots
 	- Slush fund for their employees